PyAlaie/book-notes/12-rules-for-life.md

 ### 11. Do Not Bother Children When They Are Skateboarding

+- If you think tough men are dangerous, wait until you see what weak men are capable of.
+(A harmless man is not a good man.
+A good man is a very dangerous man who has it under control)

 ### 12. Pet A Cat When You Encounter One On the Street

+- The idea that life is suffering is a tenet, in one form or another, of every major religious doctrine, as we have already discussed.
+Buddhists state it directly.
+Christians illustrate it with the cross.
+Jews commemorate the suffering endured over centuries.
+Such reasoning universally characterizes the great creeds, because human beings are intrinsically fragile.
+We can be damaged, even broken, emotionally and physically, and we are all subject to the depredations of aging and loss.
+This is a dismal set of facts, and it is reasonable to wonder how we can expect to thrive and be happy (or even to want to exist, sometimes) under such conditions.

+- What can be truly loved about a person is inseparable from their limitations...
+Since I loved him (writer's son) a lot, I decided that he was all right the way he was, despite his fragility.

+- Being of any reasonable sort appears to require limitation.

+- Hating life, despising life—even for the genuine pain that life inflicts—merely serves to make life itself worse, unbearably worse.
+There is no genuine protest in that.
+There is no goodness in that, only the desire to produce suffering, for the sake of suffering.
+That is the very essence of evil.

+- When existence reveals
+itself as existentially intolerable, thinking collapses in on itself.
+In such situations—in the depths—it’s noticing, not thinking, that does the trick.
+Perhaps you might start by noticing this: when you love someone, it’s not despite their limitations.
+It’s because of their limitations.
+Of course, it’s complicated.
+You don’t have to be in love with every shortcoming, and merely accept.
+You shouldn’t stop trying to make life better, or let suffering just be.
+But there appear to be limits on the path to improvement beyond which we might not want to go, lest we sacrifice our humanity itself.

+- The final moral of this chapter: Be grateful, despite your suffering.